-Now that you know how important a budget it, it’s time to create one that works for you.
+Now it’s time to create a budget that works for you.
 And, although everyone’s financial situation is different, a percentage-based budget might be the perfect solution.

 What is a percentage-based budget?